Serve multiple Django sites from one cloud server

 Custom Dockerfile per app

-For one of my side projects, devmarks.io, there is a web site and a worker process.
-They share the same code.
-So, I have two apps in CapRover
+For one of my side projects, devmarks.io, there is a web site and a worker process and they share the same code.
+I have two apps in CapRover

 .
 Typically my Dockerfile